istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 - **Fixed** an issue where the overload manager resource monitor for global downstream max connections was hardcoded to the maximum integer value and could not be configured via Runtime Flags.
 Users can now configure the global downstream max connections limit via proxy metadata `ISTIO_META_GLOBAL_DOWNSTREAM_MAX_CONNECTIONS`.
-The runtime flag `overload.global_downstream_max_connections` is still honoured if specified for backwards compatibility but is deprecated in favor of this new approach of using proxy metadata.
+The runtime flag `overload.global_downstream_max_connections` is still honored if specified for backwards compatibility but is deprecated in favor of this new approach using proxy metadata.

 If `overload.global_downstream_max_connections` is specified, Envoy deprecated warnings will appear.